Edwin Henry Landseer Biography | Oil Paintings

 So popular and influential were Edwin Henry Landseer's paintings of dogs in the service of humanity, that the name Landseer came to be the official name for a variety of Newfoundland dog.
-The paintings combine the Victorian conception of childhood with the appealing idea of noble animals devoted to humankind as in Saved.
+These paintings combine the Victorian concept of innocent children with the sentimental idea of noble animals devoted to their masters as in Saved.

 In his late 30s Edwin Henry Landseer suffered what is now believed to be a large nervous breakdown, and for the rest of his life was troubled by recurring bouts of melancholy, hypochondria, and depression, often aggravated by alcohol and drug use.